How to Save $500 a Month with These Simple Frugal Habits

 Coffees and dinners out added up.
 I got strategic without feeling deprived.

-• Packed Lunches: Leftovers became my work lunch go-to.
+• Packed Lunches: Leftovers became my work-lunch go-to.

 Frugal Dining HabitEstimated Monthly Savings